icywind/TEN-AI-Demo-IOS/docs/GUIDE.md

 Note that the Agora iOS RTC engine is required for the package dependence.
 ![PM](https://github.com/user-attachments/assets/e73fdcb8-9c56-4cb2-9e61-fd8bc0531d29)

 Update the config.json file.
-Essentially, the appId and the serverBaseURL are required.
+Fill in the `appId` from your Agora account and if you are running the Agent on a different port than the default, make sure to update the `serverBaseURL`.
 ![Config](https://github.com/user-attachments/assets/957f8d8f-9e04-43f1-b1f1-7a7bb789d620)